AriFordsham/GHCWiki/richard-and-simon.md

   1. How to ascertain whether or not a primop is saturated during desugaring (or, possibly, earlier).
 On a call, we thought that we could do this in the desugarer by decomposing nested `HsApp`s, using a little stack data type to denote all the different ways a function could be applied (`HsApp`, `HsWrap` with the right wrapper, sections, tuple-sections, `HsTypeApp`, maybe more) uncovering what the function was underneath, and then checking how many parameters are supplied.
 But now, I think it's much better to do this in the type-checker, especially because the type-checker already decomposes nested `HsApp`s.
 (See `TcExpr.tcApp`.)
 When it discovers what the function is, it can check whether the function is a `hasNoBinding` primop.
 If so, it can eta-expand as necessary (but only if necessary) and use a new piece of `HsSyn` to denote a saturated primop.
 (It will be a new invariant that no unsaturated primop passes the type-checker.)
 This seems better than redoing the stack type in the desugarer.
 The original problem in [\#13233](https://gitlab.haskell.org//ghc/ghc/issues/13233) was around levity polymorphism.
 If we make this change in the type checker, then the existing levity polymorphism checks should just work.
 We'll have to be careful to make the `HsSyn` structure printable in the way a user expects, so that the levity-polymorphism error message doesn't talk about an argument the user didn't write.
   1. How to make sure that saturated primops stay that way in Core.
 This would be a new check in Lint as well as new checks on any code that does eta-contraction.
 It has been suggested that levity-polymorphic primops desugar to a family of levity-monomorphic primops.
 This surely would work, but there doesn't seem to be benefit over a plan simply to keep primops eta-expanded always.
 Then, there's no worry about eta-contracting levity-polymorphic arguments.
 - Make better use of the `uo_thing` field, including refactoring `noThing` away and improving term-level error messages.

+  - Simon also asks that the contents of `uo_thing` should only be `HsSyn`.
+This would obviate the current zonking/tidying stuff.
+A quick pass suggests that this will be easy to do.
 - Take full advantage of `TcTyCon`, getting rid of the dreaded type-checking knot.
 - Document why we're not worried about casts in class wanteds.
 (Short story: any cast should be available for rewriting, and so it will rewrite the kinds.)
 - Sort out `matchTypeable` (see email) [\#13333](https://gitlab.haskell.org//ghc/ghc/issues/13333)